MicroShed/microshed-testing/docs/features/RestAssured.md

 order: 14
 ---

 MicroShed Testing provides auto-configuration for when [REST Assured](https://github.com/rest-assured/rest-assured) is available on the test classpath.
 REST Assured is a Java DSL library for easy testing of REST services.
-It is more verbose than using a REST client, but offers more direct control over the request and response.f
+It is more verbose than using a REST client, but offers more direct control over the request and response.

 ## Enable REST Assured